-The following article is a HASC Briefs Focus, a feature illuminating hospital operations and offering solutions to challenges facing hospital managers.
-This week’s feature profiles workforce development boards and what they can do to alleviate the ongoing shortage of nurses and other trained health care professionals.
+The following article is a HASC Briefs Focus, offering solutions to operations challenges facing hospital leaders.
+This week’s feature profiles workforce development boards and how they can help alleviate the ongoing shortage of nurses and other trained health care professionals.

 For questions or comments, contact Teri Hollingsworth, HASC HR and Education Services Vice President (information below).